cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 /modules
 ```

-After you have added this file to your repository, you should see automatically generated `.cvmfscatalog` files in all the specified directories.
+After you have added this file to your repository, you should see automatically generated `.cvmfscatalog` files in all the specified directories (note that you can still place additional ones manually as well).
 You can also run `cvmfs_server list-catalogs` to get a full list of all the nested catalogs.

 ## Homework